ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/conditionals.md

 ## If, Else If, & Else

 Why do we have conditional statements?
 Most often its to control conditional instructions, especially `if` / `else if` / `else` expressions.
-Let's write an example by adding a method to our **PersonalChef** class:
+Let's write an example by adding a method to our `PersonalChef.cfc` class:

 ```java